 Exercise is good for you, everybody knows that.
 But did you know exercise can benefit almost every area of your life?
 Perhaps you’re aware of the physical benefits, but what else can you gain from a regular workout?
 That’s what we’re going to answer here, by illustrating the 15 main ways exercise positively impacts your life and health.

-Things like weight loss and muscle gain are well known reasons to start working out, which I’m sure many of you have considered in the past.
+Things like weight loss and muscle gain are well known motivations for committing to cardio and strength training workouts.
 But did you know that exercising can also reduce certain health risks, boost your energy levels and leave you with healthier skin?
 It’s not just your physical health that can reap the rewards either.
 Exercising has a huge effect on your mental health, well-being and overall quality of life.
 Knowing these benefits will maintain motivation levels and show you new ways you can use exercise to improve your life.

 So what are the 15 benefits we’ve settled on?
 Check out our illustration below, showing the three main areas we think they fall in to.